kashishrohira/GymBros/README.md

-# FitHub
+# GymBros

 ## Introduction
-FitHub is a fitness social network and tracking application that seamlessly combines **fitness tracking** and **social networking**, creating a vibrant community of fitness enthusiasts.
+GymBros is a fitness social network and tracking application that seamlessly combines **fitness tracking** and **social networking**, creating a vibrant community of fitness enthusiasts.
 The application aims to provide users with a user-friendly and engaging experience to